 Some patients may have physical, emotional, or cognitive limitations that impact their ability to learn and retain new information.

 Effective patient education methods depend on the specific disability, but some suggestions might include:

 - Large print materials for visually impaired patients

 - Visual materials and hands-on instruction for deaf patients

 - Educating family members or caregivers alongside patients with cognitive impairments

 Beth Stuckey, RN, MS, CNE, an assistant professor of nursing at American Sentinel University, says that it’s easy for nurses to fall into the trap of asking, “do you understand?” every so often because most of the time, a patient will nod their head yes even if they don’t understand.
 Instead, she says, nurses can utilize the teach-back method.

 The teach-back method involves using two-way dialogue between the nurse and patient, and it lets the nurse reinforce critical patient information.

-When the nurse finishes his/her patient education, they then ask the patient to repeat it back to them in their own words.
+When the nurse finishes their patient education, they then ask the patient to repeat it back to them in their own words.

 “Likewise,” Stuckey says, “when you finish demonstrating a procedure, nurses must ask the patient to demonstrate it on their own.”
-This technique helps a nurse determine where the gaps in the patient’s knowledge are, so they can help connect the dots.
+This technique helps a nurse determine where the gaps in the patient’s knowledge are to help connect the dots.